DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 The audience can join the game on their personal devices.
 While they don't play the games directly, they can vote on answers, and this can have a big impact on scoring.
 (Yes, pandering to the audience is absolutely a valid strategy.)

-There will be 6-8 players, who will play both rounds.
-The hosts (Matty, Jeremy, Dan) will not be playing (it would be slightly unfair since we wrote the prompts!)
+There will be 6–8 players, who will play both rounds.
+The hosts don't play (it would be slightly unfair since we know the prompts ahead of time).

 ## Discord
 If you are not already in our Discord server, please join with the invite link at [https://devopspartygames.com/discord](https://devopspartygames.com/discord).
 You will need to accept the Code of Conduct to get access to the server. **Please let an admin know when you have joined, and we will grant you the “Players” role that gives you more access in Discord.** We will use Discord for coordination and chatting amongst each other prior to the game, etc.